safaq11/safaq11/README.md

 ### 🚆 IRCTC Clone

-A railway ticket booking interface built using Angular.
+A railway ticket booking interface built using jsp and jdbc.

 ### 💬 Chat Application